-The test configuration is as shown in Figure 42.
+To characterize each mixer-pair, the test configuration is as shown in Figure 38.
 A good measurement practice is to maintain short distances between the components and the VNA.
 Shorter cable lengths result in less ripple effects.
-If possible, connect test components directly to port 2 of the VNA and use a cable from port 1 to complete the measurement path.
+If possible, connect test components directly to port 2 of the VNA and use a cable from port 1 to complete the measurement path (see Figure 38).
 This configuration will minimize ripple in S21 measurements caused by the receiver mismatch of the analyzer.
-Mixer B, the two filters and any additional cables and attenuators connected to port 2 of the network analyzer will be referred to as the hardware interface chassis (see Figure 42).
-The function of this chassis is to provide the necessary frequency conversion and filtering for the vector network analyzer.